wikczerski/whaletui/README.md

 **Note:** Remote Docker hosts must have the Docker daemon configured to accept remote connections.
 For security, consider using TLS certificates for production environments.

-**⚠️ Warning:** Remote Docker host functionality (`--host` flag) has not been tested yet.
-It might not work at all also use at your own risk and only in development/testing environments.

 ### 🎨 Theme Configuration

 D5r supports multiple theme formats for customizing the UI appearance: